Józef Michalik: Biography

-In the years 1958–1964, he studied at a Seminary in Łomża where he was ordained a priest on May 23, 1964.
+In the years 1958–1964, he studied at a Seminary in Łomża where he was ordained a priest on 23 May 1964.
 He studied dogmatic theology at Warsaw Theological Academy and later at the Pontifical University of St. Thomas Aquinas (Angelicum) in Rome, where in 1972, he received a doctorate in theology.
 In 1973, he was appointed vice-chancellor of the diocesan curia in Łomża.
 In October 1985, he became head of the Office of Youth Affairs at the Pontifical Council for the Laity.

-On October 1, 1986, he was appointed bishop of the diocese of Gorzów.
-On October 16, 1986, in the Vatican he was ordained as bishop by Pope John Paul II.
-On March 25, 1992, after the reorganization of structures of the dioceses in Poland, Michalik was appointed the first diocesan bishop of the Diocese of Zielona Góra-Gorzów.
+On 1 October 1986, he was appointed bishop of the diocese of Gorzów.
+On 16 October 1986, in the Vatican he was ordained bishop by Pope John Paul II.
+On 25 March 1992, after the reorganization of structures of the dioceses in Poland, Michalik was appointed the first diocesan bishop of the Diocese of Zielona Góra-Gorzów.

-On April 17, 1993, he was appointed Archbishop of Przemyśl the Latin rite.
-On May 2, 1993, he made an ingres (ingressus) at the Cathedral of Przemyśl.
+On 17 April 1993, he was appointed Archbishop of Przemyśl the Latin rite.
+On 2 May 1993, he made an ingres (ingressus) at the Cathedral of Przemyśl.

 In the Polish Episcopal Conference for 10 years Michalik served as: Chairman of the Committee for the Pastoral Care of the academic vice-president of the Commission for the Pastoral Care of the General and president of the Commission for the Pastoral Care of the Laity.
-Is chairman of the CEP for Polonia and Poles Abroad.
+He was chairman of the CEP for Polonia and Poles Abroad.
 In 1999, he was deputy chairman of the Polish Episcopal Conference.
-March 18, 2004 elected chairman of the Polish Episcopal Conference, re-elected for a second term March 10, 2009.
+On 18 March 2004 he was elected chairman of the Polish Episcopal Conference, re-elected for a second term on 10 March 2009.

 In 1994, he was elected chairman of the Commission for the Laity in the Council of European Episcopal Conferences (CCEE).
-September 30, 2011 at the plenary meeting of the Council of Episcopal Conferences of Europe (CCEE) in Tirana has been elected Vice-president CCEE.
+On 30 September 2011 at the plenary meeting of the Council of Episcopal Conferences of Europe (CCEE) in Tirana he was elected Vice-president CCEE.

-Since 1990, a consultor of the Pontifical Council for the Laity, and a member of the Congregation for Bishops.
+From 1990, he was a consultor of the Pontifical Council for the Laity, and a member of the Congregation for Bishops.

 In 2002, he was awarded the Polonia Mater Nostra Est.

 The changes in approach taken by Pope Francis, with calls for tolerance of homosexuals and for Church officials to adopt a more humble lifestyle, have caused some difficulty between the media and the conservative Polish Church.
-In a sermon in 2013 at Jasna Góra Monastery Michalik said "All the anti-Church media try to persuade us that the main theme of Pope Francis’s pronouncements is the wealth of the Church ...
+In a sermon in 2013 at Jasna Góra Monastery Michalik said "All the anti-Church media try to persuade us that the main theme of Pope Francis's pronouncements is the wealth of the Church ...
 They obviously want to use the Pope to battle the Church."

-He often appears on Radio Maryja and the diocesan radio station Radio Parish Church of the Archdiocese of Przemysl.
-He is a regular feature writer of the Catholic weekly magazine "Friday".
+He often appeared on Radio Maryja and the diocesan radio station Radio Parish Church of the Archdiocese of Przemysl.
+He was a regular feature writer of the Catholic weekly magazine "Friday".

+Michalik died on 3 May 2026, at the age of 85.